Trump campaign committees spent $1.1 million at Trump properties in the last days of his losing campaign

 Since the election, Trump has raised more than $200 million — an astounding sum for a candidate who has already lost, fueled by his baseless claims that the election was stolen.
 A large amount of that money is likely to go to Trump’s new PAC, Save America.
 That arrangement, campaign finance experts say, will allow Trump wide latitude to spend the PAC’s money after he leaves office — and could allow him to continue spending donors’ money at his own properties.

 So far, Trump has not held any political events at his properties post-election.
-He has visited his club in Northern Virginia nine times, but only to play golf.
+He has visited his club in Northern Virginia nine times but only to play golf.